FEC8-Windham/Fashion-E-Commerce-Site/README.md

-# Frontend Capstone: Project Catwalk
+# Windham Wear : Front-End

 Project Catwalk is an e-commerce webpage for streetwear fashion products.
 This webpage is heavily focused on the frontend and friendly, modern user design.